 How Many Glasses of Wine in a Bottle?

 We’ve all been there.
-You’re planning a party and guessing how much wine to buy when someone inevitably poses the question: How many glasses of wine in a bottle?
+You’re planning a party and guessing how much wine to buy when someone inevitably poses the question: How many glasses of wine are in a bottle?

-The answer is relevant in any scenario, whether you’re ordering a bottle of wine at a restaurant, bringing friends to a tasting or simply pouring out the vino at home.
+The answer is relevant in any scenario, whether you’re ordering a bottle of wine at a restaurant, bringing friends to a tasting, or simply pouring out the vino at home.

 The general rule of thumb is that a 750ml bottle of wine contains approximately four to five glasses of wine.
-However, this amount will vary depending on alcohol content, occasion or the type of wine you’re drinking.
+However, this amount will vary depending on alcohol content, occasion, or the type of wine you’re drinking.

 So let’s explore, once and for all, the answer to how many glasses in a bottle of wine.